subframe7536/vscode-custom-ui-style/README.md

 #### Load Strategy

-By default, all resources will be refetched during every reload.
-Failed fetch will be skipped.
+By default, all resources are re-fetched on every reload, and failed fetches are skipped.

-To skip refetching resources if there is nothing changed on `custom-ui-style.external.imports` and all resources are successfully fetched before, setup:
+To cache resources and avoid re-fetching when `custom-ui-style.external.imports` is unchanged, set the load strategy to `"cache"`:

 ```jsonc
 {